 Hager R, Johnstone RA.
 2003.
 The genetic basis of family conflict resolution in mice.
 Nature, 421, 533-535.

 Roulin A, Hager R. 2003.
 Indiscriminate nursing in communal breeders: A role for genomic imprinting.
 Ecology Letters 6, 165-166

-I am a directory of and vice chair of two charities, The Portico Library and the Portico Library Trust, both based in Manchester.
+I am a director of the Portico Library, and vice chair of the Portico Library Trust, both based in Manchester.